silverjuke/silverjuke/docs/scripting.md

 Overview
 ================================================================================

+First note:  Currently, by default Silverjuke is compiled without scripting capabilities.
+This may change in future, however, currently this is not foreseeable.
+For this reason, please also check if other customisation methods will do the job, eg. skinning, shell scripts and Silvejuke commandline options or DDE.

-Many things in Silverjuke can be controlled using scripting.
-A script is built of simple lines of code placed eg. in a text file or in attributes attributes of skins (eg. "onclick" in button-Tags).
+If Silverjuke was compiled with scripting functionality, things can be controlled using scrips, simple lines of code, placed eg. in a text file or in attributes attributes of skins.

 These chapters describe how to write scripts for Silverjuke.